 Backdoor Cover – This is a popular term for a team that covers a point spread late in a game.
 The team with the late cover may or may not affect the actual result of the game, just the wager.

 Banker – A banker is a European wager similar to a round robin bet in the US.
-Different teams are placed in a “system bet” to make different “accumulator” (parlay) bets.
+Different teams or horses are placed in a “system bet” to make different “accumulator” (parlay) bets.